PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def local()
 ```
-Enable the front panel buttons, if they the instrument is in local lock out.
+Enable the front panel buttons, if the instrument is in local lockout.

 ```python
    async def get_error_register()